Battle of the Ogaden: Aftermath

 While the army of Ras Nasibu disintegrated, it was not destroyed.
 Unlike some of the other Ethiopian armies bombed or sprayed out of existence, Nasibu's army slipped out of the country or melted into the mountains to become the seeds for later resistance.
 But it may have been the overcast skies more than a change of heart on Graziani's part that saved the withdrawing Ethiopians from the Italian Royal Air Force.
 Ras Nasibu himself went into exile with the Emperor.

 Graziani's only resistance on his march to Jijiga and Harar was the never ending rain.
 His one aim—to reach Harar before Badoglio's March of the Iron Will reached Addis Ababa—was the victim of a sea of mud that slowed all progress to a crawl.

 In the end, Graziani finally reached Harar on 8 May.
+After Harar was captured, on 23 May three Ethiopian priests at Harar were reported to have been murdered by Somali dubats, acting under Italian officers.
+During the riots there they had taken refuge in the British Consulate.
+According to reports reaching Djibouti, on 24 May some 200 Amharic Christians had been massacred by Italian-Somalis at Harar after the capture of the town.